ncase/covid-19/words/words.md

 But we wouldn't have to be 2-months-closed / 1-month-open over & over!
 Because R is reduced, we'd only need one or two more "circuit breaker" lockdowns before a vaccine is available.
 (Singapore had to do this recently, "despite" having controlled COVID-19 for 4 months.
 That's not failure: this *is* what success takes.)

-Here's a simulation a "lazy case" scenario:
+Here's a simulation of a "lazy case" scenario:

 1. Lockdown, then
 2. A moderate amount of hygiene & "Test, Trace, Isolate", with a mild amount of "Masks For All", then...